-Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a monthly vehicle allowance to the Superintendent and other senior management positions.
+Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a monthly vehicle allowance [OR leased vehicle as applicable] to the Superintendent and other senior management positions.
 The monthly vehicle allowance is set at a level competitive with the vehicle allowances provided to Superintendents and other senior managers in districts of similar size and geography.
-Vehicle allowances include insurance and maintenance.